 This will set us up for the next section.
-You should always extract independent modules as much as possible to keep you code clean.
+You should always extract independent modules as much as possible to keep your code clean.

 CRUD with MongoDB

 CRUD stands for Create, Read, Update, Delete.
-It’s a backbone on every web app.
-Except twitter.
+It’s the backbone of every web app.
+Except Twitter.
 They didn’t support Update for a while xD

 Working with MongoDB